Want to live the nomadic lifestyle? Wondering where to find the best places for digital nomads in Southeast Asia? This piece is for you.

 The island is best known for its outlandish full moon parties but if you look past the buckets of cheap cocktails and neon paint, you will find a beautiful island with a laid-back hippie vibe that is fast becoming a magnet for digital nomads.
 The island is quickly learning to cater to its freelancer community, with a growing number of hostels and cafes offering fast Wi-Fi, plus two co-working spaces.
 But if what you need is a bit of inspiration, then what could be better than a hammock on the beach?

-This is one for the foodie digital nomads.
+This is one of the best places digital nomads who also have a deep love of good food.
 Located just south of the Thai-Malaysian border, Penang Island is a former British colony and multicultural hub.
 George Town, its charming capital, is packed with history and crumbling colonial architecture.

 But the biggest draw of Penang is its culinary diversity.
 Foodies will be as happy as the clams in their Assam Laksa, a spicy fish based noodle soup popular with locals.
 The range of incredible food is mind blowing: Indian, Malay, Chinese and Thai cuisines have influenced Penang’s food culture.
 Quirky cafes are dotted around town offering free wifi and freshly brewed coffee to boost productivity.